5l4vm0/TransformationCubeShader/README.md

 ## Installation and Usage
 * Clone the Repository: Download or clone this repository to your local machine.
-* Open in Unity HDRP: Open the project in Unity Editor with HDRP enabled (Unity version compatible with HDRP).
+* Open in Unity HDRP for better visual effect: Open the project in Unity Editor with HDRP enabled (Unity version compatible with HDRP).
+    * Or open in URP/build in pipeline for touch-enable devices control
 * Configure parameters such as gridResolution, rotationSpeed, scaleSpeed and assign prefab in the TransformationGrid component to spawn your desired gameobject
 * Run: Play the scene in Unity to see the grid transformation in action.
-    * Control the cube rotation using mouse input in the game view at run time
+    * Control the cube rotation using mouse input/Input touch in the game view at run time

 ## Dependencies
 * Unity Engine with HDRP enabled (Unity version compatible with HDRP)